 Preheat the oven to 325 degrees.
 (This is important, so don’t wait until you’re half-way done with the recipe).

-.
+Smell the vinegar.
 Put 1 tsp. into the mixing bowl.
 Explain that when Jesus was thirsty on the cross, He was given vinegar to drink.
-Read John 19:28-30
+Read John 19:28-30 or Psalms 69:21

 With a mixer, beat on high speed until soft peaks form.